Statistical Consulting Lab

 - to serve as a clearinghouse matching clients with statistics faculty who have the expertise to solve the client’s research problem

-Assistance offered by SCL
+Assistance offered by the SCL Accordion Closed

 - problem formulation